How to Ask for Time Off for a Funeral (10 Templates)

 Dear [Manager],

-My father passed away last night, so I need to know how much bereavement leave I can take for the funeral and to get his affairs in order.
+My father passed away last night.
+Please let me know how much bereavement leave I can take for the funeral and to get his affairs in order.

 Kind regards,